inhll/ag_portfolio/README.md

 ## About

-This is a simple one-page portfolio website for Prof. Gerstenfeld of Worcester Polytechnic Insitute.
+This is a simple one-page portfolio website for Ian Hall based on the site for Prof. Gerstenfeld of Worcester Polytechnic Insitute.

 ## Demo